 Avery joined CEF in August 2015.
 As Outreach & Events Manager, she is involved with event planning, outreach, and volunteer management for the You Be The Chemist Challenge.
 Before joining CEF, Avery worked with Community Foodworks, an organization that operates farmers markets in the Washington, D.C. area.
 She also served as a college adviser with the Carolina College Advising Corps, a college access program in her home state of North Carolina.

 Avery earned a BA in Political Science and a minor in Education from the University of North Carolina at Chapel Hill.
 While there Avery was also a tutor and teaching assistant, leading review sessions for introductory biology courses.
 She enjoys cheering on the Tar Heels in any sport, volunteering at the farmers market, and running around Washington!

 Carolyne Banks, Coordinator, Outreach

 Carolyne joined CEF in September 2016.
 As an Outreach Coordinator, she works on volunteer support, event planning, and outreach for the You Be The Chemist programs, with a focus on the Challenge.
 Prior to joining CEF, Carolyne worked as a legal assistant in the intellectual property department of a law firm.

 Carolyne holds a Bachelor’s in Biological Science from Wellesley College.
-She is an avid, though not always successful, gardener and enjoys watching wasps, butterflies, and hummingbirds forage in her garden.
+She is an avid, though not always successful, gardener.

 Ellyn Schuette, Coordinator, Outreach